SleepyLili/adaptive-game-assistant/README.md

 The main file, `assistant.py`, wraps around several classes the `adaptive_game_module` folder, and transforms the user's commands into method calls on the objects.
 The adaptive game module contains:
 - `adaptive_game.py`.
-The `Game` object from this file represents the game itself.
+The `Game` class represents the state of the game.
 - `flag_checker.py`.
 The `FlagChecker` class checks if flags are correct.
 - `hint_giver.py`.
 The `HintGiver` class keeps tracks of taken hints and gives new ones.
 - `level_selector.py`.
 The `LevelSelector` class helps decide which level to go to next.

 ### Game config files
+Besides tagged ansible playbooks, each adaptive game needs a few config files to work.
-The assistant is written with modularity in mind, so it should support other adaptive games, as long as config files for those are written. `assistant.py` looks for config files in the `resources/` folder.
+The config files are mostly YAML lists and dicts.
+`assistant.py` looks for config files in the `resources/` folder.

 The needed files are:
 - `levels.yml`